dotnet/csharpstandard/standard/classes.md

 > because `b` and `i` are both automatically initialized to default values.
 >
 > *end example*

+The following applies only if the nullable annotation and nullable warning contexts are enabled.
+If a non-nullable instance field has no *variable_initializer* and the class has no instance constructors, or any of its instance constructors leave that field with a null value, a warning shall be generated.
+If a non-nullable static field has no *variable_initializer* and the class has no static constructor, or its static constructors leaves that field with a null value, a warning shall be generated.

 ### 15.5.6 Variable initializers